Global private equity firms to bid for Hitachi's chemical unit: sources

 The three private equity firms declined to comment.

-Hitachi owns 51.2 percent in its chemical unit, which is worth about US$2.9 billion based on Hitachi Chemical's US$5.7 billion market value at Thursday's close.
+Hitachi owns 51.2 percent in its chemical unit, which is worth about US$2.9 billion based on Hitachi Chemical's US$5.7 billion market value at Friday's close.

-Hitachi Chemical's share price, which closed at 2,992 yen apiece Thursday, has almost doubled since the beginning of this year, bouncing back from 2018 when it was hit by a series of scandals.
+Hitachi Chemical's share price, which closed at 3,025 yen apiece on Friday, has almost doubled since the beginning of this year, bouncing back from 2018 when it was hit by a series of scandals.

 Hitachi and Hitachi Chemical declined to comment.